1ul1/sma-llm/README.md

 ## Features

+**Graphical User Interface:** Fully self designed,extremely fluid, always responsive, resizable:
+- Dynamically resizing input bar for smooth typing
+- Live updated & non-blocking chat output displayed in real time
+- Instantly terminate LLM inference with *enter*
+- Light/Dark theme toggle for optimal visibility
+- Clean, minimalistic and modern layout with high text contrast

+*Note:* The UI also handles exit signal propagation and handling.

 **Benchmarking:** Measures relevant parameters (Model Upload Time, Time to First Token and Throughput, RAM usage) and compare the two frameworks.

 **Speech to Text and Text to Speech:** The audio input file is saved onto a small RAM disk volume; keeping it on RAM ensures highest processing speed.

-**GUI:** User interfaces that also handle exit signal propagation and handling.

 **Bash scripts:** To automate execution, to process termination if RAM usage is too high & to create the RAM Disk Volume.

-**Specialized commands:** Export the conversation as PDF & benchmark the current running model (calculate live and display engine type, time to first token, throughput).
+**Specialized commands:** Export the conversation as PDF & benchmark the current running model (calculate on the spot and display engine type, time to first token, throughput).

 **Modularity:** The project follows the OOP principles being structured in many modules, each with  its designated scope.